1. Forming a clear strategy and plan leads to increased focus and success

 Owners without a finance or accounting background plugging away in excel and doing things that are not their speciality is inefficient and ultimately hampers growth.
 An opportunity cost arises as the owner could be; selling, motivating staff, talking to customers, designing that next product or any number of activities which will drive growth.
 A CFO will give an owner the headspace and time to concentrate on impactful things.

 Perhaps more importantly, when making critical decisions, bouncing ideas of an independent sounding board with commercial and strategic nous, can be of huge benefit.
 Blind spots and sub conscious biases impact all human decisions, the worst part about these is that we don’t even know they are skewing a seemingly logical thought process when making a decision.
 Having someone external look at a situation through a different lens can often uncover different considerations and issues relevant to making the decision.

 A CFO can be a valuable addition to a growing business and will result in better decision making, planning and focus.
-CFOs on Demand have flexible and affordable options, giving you the best chance to achieve your goals, grow revenue and improve cashflow.
+CFOs on Demand have flexible and affordable virtual and part time CFO options, giving you the best chance to achieve your goals, grow revenue and improve cashflow.